Neolithic Majiayao Culture Banshan Painted Pottery Jar 新石器時期 馬家窯 半山彩繪陶罐

 Price on Application

 The decoration is conceived to be appreciated from a top-down perspective, a characteristic feature of Banshan pottery.
 When viewed from above, the composition reveals a carefully balanced arrangement of circular medallions and radiating geometric motifs.
-These medallions, filled with lattice grids, dots, and cross-hatched patterns, are interconnected by sweeping curved bands that create a sense of rotation and visual rhythm across the surface.
+These medallions, filled with lattice grids, dots, and cross-hatched patterns, are interconnected by sweeping curved bands that create a dynamic sense of rotation and visual rhythm across the surface.

 Provenance: